eclipse-esmf/esmf-antora-ui/docs/logo-and-color-palette/ESMF_description.md

 ![ESMF favicon example light](images/esmf_favicon_example.png)
 ![ESMF favicon example light](images/esmf_favicon_example_black.png)

-For implementing the favicon on any web source, find the necessary files in the [favicon_package_v0.16.zip](favicon_package_v0.16.zip "download") folder (generated with [realfavicongenerator](https://realfavicongenerator.net/)).
+For implementing the favicon on any web resource, find the necessary files in the [favicon_package_v0.16](favicon_package_v0.16) folder (generated with [realfavicongenerator](https://realfavicongenerator.net/)).

-The favicon files need to be transferred to the root folder of your web source.
+The favicon files need to be transferred to the root folder of your web resource.
 Simply integrate the following HTML lines to the header of your page:

                 <link rel="apple-touch-icon" sizes="180x180" href="{{{uiRootPath}}}/img/apple-touch-icon.png">